 As mentioned earlier, some of the best restaurants can be found in Naxos Old Town.
 Most of these places serve Greek food at reasonable prices.
 However, you cannot get the atmosphere of eating at a table in the alley with people passing you by other than in the Old Town.

 – Metaxi Mas is a beautiful restaurant spread between two buildings with tables in the alleyways.
-The food is traditional Greek food and everything I have eaten here has been excellent.
-If you have a large party, make a reservation and you might want to eat earlier than the traditional Greek dinner here as I went at 9 the other night and much of what I wanted was already finished.
+The food is traditional Greek food, and everything I have eaten here has been excellent.
+If you have a large party, make a reservation, and you might want to eat earlier than the traditional Greek dinner here as I went at nine the other night and much of what I wanted was already finished.

 All three restaurants appear in the video clip!

 Have I convinced you to explore the Naxos Old Town yet?
-Find a place to stay in Naxos by clicking here.
+Find a place to stay in Old Town Naxos by clicking here.

 Want to download this article with a walking tour?
 Check it out on GPSmyCity.